drilorin/brew_notes/README.md

 # brew_notes

-General notes on my brewing history / experimences
+General notes on my brewing history / experiments

-In the brews dir I will keep the different brews I have tried
+In the [brews] dir I will keep the different brews I have tried

-In the history I will keep a record of all the brews
+In the [history] I will keep a record of all the brews

 Brewing setup